snyk-labs/snyk-scm-refresh/README.md

-  --sca {on,off}        scan for SCA manifests (on by default) --container {on,off}  scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}        scan for IAC manifests (experimental, off by default) --code {on,off}       create code analysis if not present (experimental, off by default) --dry-run             Simulate processing of the script without making changes to Snyk --skip-scm-validation
+  --sca {on,off}        scan for SCA manifests (on by default) --container {on,off}  scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}        scan for IAC manifests (experimental, off by default) --code {off}          code analysis is deprecated with off only option --dry-run             Simulate processing of the script without making changes to Snyk --skip-scm-validation
                         Skip validation of the TLS certificate used by the SCM